spider-themes/bbp-core/readme.txt

 = OPTION 2: Manually Upload Plugin Files =

-1. Download the plugin file from the plugin page: BBP Core.zip.
+1. Download the plugin file from the plugin page: bbp-core.zip.
-2. Upload the 'BBP Core.zip' file to your '/wp-content/plugins' directory.
+2. Upload the 'bbp-core.zip' file to your '/wp-content/plugins' directory.
-2. Unzip the file BBP Core.zip (do not rename the folder).
+2. Unzip the file bbp-core.zip (do not rename the folder).
-4. Optional step: configure the plugin in the Admin menu, in BBP Core -> Settings.

 == Screenshots ==

-1. Admin UI
+1. Admin Dashboard Statistics
-2. Documentation on Admin UI builder
-3. Docs shortcode UI on frontend
-4. Single doc page
+2. BBP Core Settings

 == Changelog ==

-= v1.0.0 (09 April 2022) =
+= v1.0.0 (July 25, 2022) =
  * Initial release